 The lack of strong guarantees is inherent to the fact that the Mifare Classic may have yet undiscovered vulnerabilities.
 In the spirit of adding redundant security layers, it can be wise to speculate about possible undiscovered vulnerabilities.
 Here we will present two such vulnerabilities.
+In the previous version of this document, the two following vulnerabilities were still hypothetical.
+One of them turned out to be real, the other is still hypothetical.
 It will turn out that the three strategies for recovery of the countersector differ considerably when one takes the resistance to these hypothetical vulnerabilities into account.
+In particular, strategy RU1 is depreciated because it leaves the card vulnerable to the first vulnerability.